 The sum of its prime factors is 10 (or 5 counting only the distinct ones).

 The product of its digits is 10, while the sum is 7.

 The cubic root of 25 is about 2.9240177382.

-The spelling of 25 in words is "twenty-five", and is thus an aban number, an oban number, and an uban number.
+The spelling of 25 in words is "twenty-five", and thus it is an aban number, an oban number, and an uban number.